Ahmedheshammm/Computer-Vision/Task5-flask/Readme.md

 # Model Deployment Using Flask

-This repository contains a Flask-based model deployment for teeth classification.
+This repository contains a Flask-based model deployment for water segmentation.
 Follow the steps below to set up and run the project.

 ## Prerequisites
 - Python 3.10